goeroeg/ld-learn/README.md

 LDraw™ is a trademark owned and licensed by the Estate of James Jessiman

 [three.js](https://threejs.org/) as MIT license (no extra attribution needed, but I think they deserve it :) )

+[js-chess-engine](https://github.com/josefjadrny/js-chess-engine) by josefjadrny used in the chess game, MIT license

 [dat.gui](https://github.com/dataarts/dat.gui) under Apache License 2.0